 7.4.
 Removal.
 A director may be removed from office, with or without cause, only by the affirmative vote of the holders of not less than two-thirds of the Capital Stock then outstanding and entitled to vote generally for the election of directors; provided, however, that, in the case of any director elected solely by holders of one or more classes of preferred stock, the director will be subject to removal in the manner set forth in the Charter provisions establishing the class or classes of preferred stock.
-For the purposes of this Section 7.4, "cause," with respect to the removal of any director, shall mean only (i) conviction of a felony, (ii) declaration of unsound mind by order of a court, (iii) gross negligence or gross dereliction of duty or (iv) commission or omission of an act that constitutes willful misconduct or a willful violation of law if such omission or action results in injury to the Corporation.
+For the purposes of this Section 7.4, "cause," with respect to the removal of any director, shall mean only (i) conviction of a felony, (ii) declaration of unsound mind by order of a court, (iii) gross negligence or gross dereliction of duty or (iv) commission or law if such omission or action results in injury to the Corporation.